Have you ever been so relaxed in a nice hot shower, only to be blasted by what feels like sub-zero devil water?

 Along with increasing your adaptation to stressful situations, they will lower levels of uric acid, and boost levels of Glutathione in your blood – making you less stressed in general.

 4) Cold Showers Increase Alertness

-If you’re one of the brave souls that have taken a cold shower already, then you will know that at first it is hard to breath.
+If you’re one of the brave souls that have taken a cold shower already, then you will know that at first, it is hard to breathe.

 5) They’ll Improve Your Skin & Hair

-If your not motivated by feeling better, then be motivated by looking better.
+If you are not motivated by feeling better, then be motivated by looking better.